IKoshelev/NGDynamicValidator/README.md

 An AngularJS directive for advanced forms validation scenarios.
 Targeted at enterprise level Angular applications.

-Demo site with instalation descriptions is available at <a href="http://ikoshelev.github.io/">github.io</a>
+Demo site with description, installation instructions and multiple examples is available at <a href="http://ikoshelev.github.io/">github.io</a>
+It also serves for E2E testing - the spec is ran against it, and is included in this repo.
+To access it offline run
+<pre><code>npm start</code></pre>
+and navigate to http://localhost:8000/e2e/

 Written in TypeScript.
 If you are new to TS, the thing you need to know is, it compiles to idiomatic human readable JS (in fact, it is very hard to notice a JS file that was compiled from TS) and those files are served to the browser / used with your JS code.
 Look inside src folder to see, what I mean.
 It is a superset of JS (any valid JS is valid TS) and if you know JS - you will have no trouble reading TS.
 If you want to know more about TS - http://www.typescriptlang.org/

-Demo site is under way.
-It will be based on the examples from E2E spec, that is already present (and hopefully finished), so you can use it.
-To see all the examples that will be used as the demo run
-<pre><code>npm start</code></pre>
-and navigate to http://localhost:8000/e2e/

 Repo contains all the needed NodeJS infrastructure to modify and test the project.